lnbits/lnbits/docs/devs/installation.md

 ```
 ## Running the server

-LNbits uses [FastAPI][fastapi] as an application server.
-Before running the server for the first time, make sure to create the data folder and edit the .env file:
+Create the data folder and edit the .env file:

     mkdir data
     cp .env.example .env